 Parent Educator and Educational Consultant

 Maureen is a special education teacher at the Avery Elementary School in Dedham, Massachusetts.
 Throughout her career, she has had the opportunity to work in a variety of diverse roles within the field of special education, including as Educational Consultant through the 3-21 Foundation.
-In this role, she collaborate with school teams across Massachusetts in a direct consultation/coaching role, supporting school districts in the ever-evolving process of developing individualized educational programs for students with complex educational needs.
+In this role, she collaborates with school teams across Massachusetts in a direct consultation/coaching role, supporting school districts in the ever-evolving process of developing individualized educational programs for students with complex educational needs.
 In her previous position as Education Director at the Massachusetts Down Syndrome Congress (MDSC), she worked to equip families and education professionals with information and resources around best practices for educating students with Down syndrome and other intellectual and developmental disabilities.
 She has been involved with the Learning Program Boston, the 3-21 Foundation’s parent-focused educational intervention program, since September 2009, engaging closely with students, staff and families to design and implement programs for students with Down syndrome.
 She holds a Master’s Degree in Special Education from Wheelock College and a Bachelor’s Degree in Communication and Elementary Education from Stonehill College.

 Gina L. De Burca

-Gina has been working with students with special needs for over 15 years.
+Gina has been working with students with special needs for 20 years.
 She has spent her entire career advocating for students and supporting teachers within inclusive environments in Massachusetts public schools.
 She holds a Masters Degree in Special Education from Lesley University and a Bachelors Degree in Communication Disorders (Speech and Language) from Emerson College.
 She began her teaching career in the Newton Public Schools, initially supporting students with behavioral and cognitive challenges and then as a Special Education classroom teacher in an integrated-classroom for students with language-based learning disabilities.
 Following this she served for 10 years as a special educator in the Cambridge public schools, primarily as an inclusion specialist for students in grades 5-8, where she worked to create accessible programs for students with moderate to severe special needs in the general education classroom.
 In 2013, Gina joined the team at the 3-21 Foundation, where she now works as an educational consultant, coaching and training educators and working with district administrators to develop inclusive programs for students with global special education needs.
-She is also a member of the Massachusetts Down Syndrome Congress (MDSC) Education Task-Force.
+She has also served on the Massachusetts Down Syndrome Congress (MDSC) Education Task-Force.